- Shale & Fracking Tracker

 North Dakota is America’s second-largest oil producing state due to the rich Bakken and Three Forks Formations.
 North Dakota natural gas production hit a record high in March 2018 when the state produced more than 2.1 billion cubic feet per day of natural gas.

 Oklahoma contains extensive natural gas reserves across its Anadarko, Arkoma, and Ardmore basins.
 The Woodford Shale, the state’s largest shale formation, straddles the Ardmore Basin and the Arkoma Basin.
-In 2011, the U.S. Energy Information Administration estimated that the Woodford Shale contained up to 22.2 trillion cubic feet of technically recoverable natural gas.

 The Utica shale play covers central, northeastern, and eastern Ohio, including the cities of Columbus and Cleveland; the Marcellus shale play covers Ohio’s eastern border and extends into West Virginia, Pennsylvania, and New York.